totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.userinterface.rst

 On the previous chapter we've seen how to create an online app to respond to POST and GET requests, through a REST architecture and JSON communication pattern.
-On this chapter we will see how make a simple web interface to make the user interaction more pleasent.
+On this chapter we will see how make a simple web interface to make the user interaction more pleasant.

 This online app is powered by the `streamlit <https://streamlit.io/>`__ library, which is a framework for easily create web apps based on data.